Juchitan de Zaragoza

 Most of the army of Porfirio Díaz, later the dictator of Mexico, were natives of Juchitán.
 José Fructuoso Gómez, nicknamed Che Gómez directed a 1910 revolt in support of the Mexican Revolution, allied with Zapata and Villa.

-In February 2001, Juchitán municipality received the caravan of Zapatista Army of National Liberation (EZLN).
+In February 2001, Juchitán municipality received the caravan of the Zapatista Army of National Liberation (EZLN).

 The violent history of Juchitán involves the strategic geopolitical location of the area, which is located on the Isthmus of Tehuantepec, the thin part of Mexico between the Pacific Ocean and the Gulf of Mexico.

-In 2006, it was renamed as “Heroica Ciudad de Juchitán de Zaragoza” (Heroic City of Juchitán de Zaragoza), degree given by the State Congress in regard of its inhabitants’ defense against the French Invasion.
+In 2006, it was renamed “Heroica Ciudad de Juchitán de Zaragoza” (Heroic City of Juchitán de Zaragoza), a degree given by the State Congress regarding its inhabitants’ defense against the French Invasion.

 Traditions, Holidays & Festivals